Ancient Romans were more closely linked to Middle East than Europe, DNA study shows | The Japan Times

-WASHINGTON – The inhabitants of ancient Rome genetically resembled the populations of the Eastern Mediterranean and Middle East at the height of its empire, according to a DNA study published Thursday.
+WASHINGTON – The inhabitants of ancient Rome genetically resembled the populations of the Eastern Mediterranean and Middle East at the height of its empire, according to a newly published DNA study.

 The paper is based on genome data of 127 individuals from 29 archaeological sites in and around the city, spanning nearly 12,000 years of Roman prehistory and history.